Sicily & Aeolian Islands

 Syracuse – Catania

-Enjoy a champagne breakfast as the yacht cruises back up to Catania, where you will disembark for your onward voyage.
+Enjoy a champagne breakfast on the final morning of your holiday as the yacht cruises back up to Catania, where you will disembark for your onward voyage.

 Head off the beaten track to these adventure-filled Italian islands for a unique charter experience.